znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 ### Song market segments breakdown by distribution of features

-After the 5 clusters are determined, we reversed the principle components into the original features to determine cluster characteristics.
-We show some of the cluster identifiable distributions and the summary of each cluster below.
+After the 5 clusters were determined, we reversed the principle components into the original features to determine cluster characteristics.
+We showed some of the cluster identifiable distributions and the summary of each cluster below.

 <b> Figure7: cluster identifiable distributions </b>